anthdm/raptor/README.md

 Build, Deploy, and Run your applications on the edge.

 # Installation
-Still already and rough on the edges.
-But documentation on how to use Raptor yourself is coming soon.
+Work in progress and rough on the edges.
+Documentation on how to install and run Raptor on your own machines is in the making.

 ## API Server Endpoints